jhpb7/pyomo2h5/README.md

 ## Install  / uninstall

 Install using
-`pip install pyomo2h5`
+`pip install .`

 To uninstall use
 `pip uninstall pyomo2h5`

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Funding
 The presented results were obtained within the research project ‘‘Algorithmic System Planning of Air Handling Units’’, Project No. 22289 N/1, funded by the program for promoting the Industrial Collective Research (IGF) of the German Ministry of Economic Affairs and Climate Action (BMWK), approved by the Deutsches Zentrum für Luft- und Raumfahrt (DLR).
 We want to thank all the participants of the working group for the constructive collaboration.